Electroweak Supersymmetry around the Electroweak Scale

 In our numerical study, we will use the {\tt SuSpect} program~\cite{Djouadi:2002ze} to calculate the supersymmetric particle spectra, and use the {\tt MicrOMEGAs} program~\cite{Belanger:2006is, Belanger:2010gh} to calculate the phenomenological constraints, the LSP neutralino relic density, and the direct detection cross-sections.
 We will focus on the lightest CP-even Higgs boson mass from 123~GeV to 127~GeV in the numerical results, and choose the benchmark points with Higgs boson mass only from 125.0 GeV to 126.0 GeV.
 The current top quark mass $m_t$ is $173.2\pm 0.9$~GeV~\cite{Lancaster:2011wr}.
 Because the lightest CP-even Higgs boson mass is sensitive to the top quark mass, we take the upper bound $m_t=174.1$~GeV in our numerical study.
-We emphasize that the viable parameter spaces with Higgs boson mass larger than 127~GeV in the following discussions are still fine since we can choose a smaller value for top quark mass within its uncertainty.
-We employ the following experimental constraints: (1) The cold dark matter relic density is $0.05 \leq \Omega_{\chi_1^0} h^2 \leq 0.135$; (2) The $b \rightarrow s\gamma$ branch ratio is $2.77 \times 10^{-4} \leq Br(b \rightarrow s\gamma) \leq 4.27 \times 10^{-4}$; (3) The $3\sigma $ $(g_{\mu} - 2)/2$ constraint is $2.1 \times 10^{-10} < \Delta a_{\mu} < 40.1 \times 10^{-10}$; (4) The upper bound on ${\rm BR}(B_{s} \rightarrow \mu^+ \mu^-)$ is $1.1 \times 10^{-8}$; (5) The experimental limit on the process $B_{u} \rightarrow \tau {\bar \nu}_{\tau}$ is $0.85 \leq {\rm BR}(B_{u} \rightarrow \tau {\bar \nu}_{\tau})/{\rm SM} \leq 1.65 $; (6) The LEP low bound on the lightest CP-even Higgs boson mass is $ 114.4$ GeV~\cite{Barate:2003sz}, which is close to the current low bound 115.5~GeV from ATLAS Collaboration~\cite{Collaboration:2012si}.
-In our electroweak supersymmetry, the dominant component of the LSP neutralino will be bino, thus, the constaints from the XENON100 experiment~\cite{Aprile:2011hi} can be evaded automatically due to the heavy squarks.
+We emphasize that the viable parameter spaces with Higgs boson mass larger than 127~GeV but less than about 130~GeV in the following discussions are still fine due to the following two reasons: (1) If we choose the top quark mass central value 173.2~GeV and low bound 172.3~GeV, we can low the Higgs boson mass by 1~GeV and 2~GeV, respectively.
+(2) There exist the uncertainties about 2 GeV in the theoretical calculations~\cite{Allanach:2004rh}.